Lunuy/infstack/README.md

 #### infstack.callback(rawCallbackFunction, ...args)
 This function excutes rawCallbackFunction with args and return result value.
 #### RawCallbackFunction, function(get, ...args) => {}
-RawCallbackFunction is a Function that like :
+RawCallbackFunction is a Function like this :
 ```js
 // This function return sum from 1 to n.
 function* raw_sum(get, n) {